Titantek/ada-outlier-datastory/content.md

 {: .box-note}
    **How to evaluate the model quality 102** \
-   The metrics previously presented do not assess how good the model can predict negative sample.
+   The metrics previously presented do not assess how good the model can predict negative samples.
 Here are some metrics to address the problem. \
-   • Specifity: like the recall but for the defeats, i.e. proportion of real defeats classified correctly. \
+   • Specifity: like the recall but for the defeats, i.e. proportion of real defeats classified correctly \
    • Balanced accuracy: average of recall and specificity \
    • Macro-averaged F1-score: average of F1-score for wins and F1-score for defeats